 Storage

-Storing: This dip is best served immediately, but if you have any leftovers, make sure they are cooled and stored in an airtight container.
+- Storing: This crock pot spinach artichoke dip is tastiest when served right away.
+If you have any extra, just let it cool and then store it in a sealed container.
 It will last in the fridge for up to a week.
-Freezing is not recommended as the milk and cheese will de-emulsify making it a liquidy texture.
+Avoid freezing because the milk and cheese may separate, resulting in a runny texture.

-Reheating: If you want to reheat this, add it to a pot on the stove over low heat.
-Stir until it's evenly heated throughout.
+- Reheating: Add it to a pot on the stove over low heat or reheat it in your slow cooker.
+Stir until it's evenly heated.
 You may need to add a splash of milk to thin it out as it reheats.

 If you're worried about the cheese burning, mix it in towards the end of cooking or cook on LOW instead of HIGH.

-This dip is best served fresh, but you can prepare it ahead of time by chopping the vegetables and mixing all of the ingredients together.
-Store it in an airtight container in the fridge until you're ready to cook it.
+This dip is best served fresh.
+If you need to save some time, you can chop the vegetables and mix all the ingredients together.
+Store it in an airtight container in the fridge for 1-2 days until you're ready to cook it.

 If your dip is watery, you may have added too much liquid or not drained the artichoke hearts properly.
 Try cooking it uncovered for a little bit to allow some of the liquid to evaporate.
-You could also add in some more shredded cheese to help thicken it.
+You could also add in some more shredded cheese or make a cornstarch slurry (cornstarch and water) to help thicken it.

 Ingredients